 Knowledge of local, state and federal regulatory requirements related to areas of functional responsibility

 Knowledge of statistical analysis and reporting practices pertaining to quality improvement and program evaluation

-Lucile Packard Children's Hospital - 17 months ago
+Lucile Packard Children's Hospital Stanford - 2 years ago